Polyatomic Complexes: A topologically-informed learning representation for atomistic systems: Appendix

 \item [(2)] Protons: A proton is isomorphic to a sphere therefore we represent a single proton $p$ as a set $PD^{i}$ for $i \in \mathbb{N}$.
-Geometrically this set is a filled $i-1$-sphere with a radius of $1 fm$ for instance realized up to homeomorphism as a closed ball in Euclidean space with the induced subspace topology.
-Traditionally, we choose $i = 3$; however, one can consider higher dimensional spheres.
+Geometrically this set is a filled $i-1$-sphere with a radius of $1 fm$ for instance realized up to homeomorphism as a closed ball in Euclidean space.

 \item [(3)] Neutrons: A neutron is isomorphic to a sphere therefore we represent a single neutron $n$ as a set $ND^{i}$ for $i \in \mathbb{N}$.
-Geometrically this set is a filled $i-1$-sphere with a radius of $0.8 fm$ for instance realized up to homeomorphism as a closed ball in Euclidean space with the induced subspace topology. \end{itemize}
+Geometrically this set is a filled $i-1$-sphere with a radius of $0.8 fm$ for instance realized up to homeomorphism as a closed ball in Euclidean space. \end{itemize}

-It should be noted that one can change the values we have set for all the radii at will.
-We mention this because the exact radius of a proton is contested \cite{ProtonRadius}.
-We now proceed to develop our representation in a manner following the usual conventions in Algebraic Topology \cite{hatcher2002algebraic}.
+The radii fixed above may be changed at will; the exact radius of a proton is contested \citep{ProtonRadius}.
+The representation follows the usual conventions of algebraic topology \citep{hatcher2002algebraic}.